 Finding Value in the Rubble… Concrete Recycling

-Concrete makes up some seventy percent of construction and demolition (C&D) generated material.
-The EPA estimated that in 2015 alone, more than 500 million tons of C&D waste were generated in the United States, more than twice the amount of Municipal Solid Waste (MSW).
+Concrete makes up some 70% of construction and demolition (C&D)- generated material.
+The EPA estimated that in 2015 alone, more than 500 million tons of construction and demolition waste were generated in the United States, which is more than twice the amount of Municipal Solid Waste (MSW).
 On average, 90 percent of that waste arises from demolition projects, and 10 percent from construction projects.
 So, what to do with all this waste?

 Recycle it!